-Patrick Tang (MD, PhD) is the Division Chief of Pathology Sciences at Sidra Medical and Research Center.
+Patrick Tang (MD, PhD) is the Division Chief of Pathology Sciences at Sidra Medicine.
 In this role, Dr. Tang is responsible for the development and implementation of new molecular and genomics-based tests for microbiology and infectious diseases, and other diagnostic disciplines in the clinical laboratory at Sidra.
 Dr. Tang will also lead a research program to advance microbial genomics and metagenomics to combat infectious diseases and outbreaks as well as better understand the role of microorganisms in human health and disease.

 Prior to joining Sidra, Dr. Tang was a Clinician-Scientist leader at the British Columbia Centre for Disease Control (BCCDC) and a Clinical Associate Professor in the Department of Pathology and Laboratory Medicine at the University of British Columbia (UBC).
 His various roles included leading both the Tuberculosis (TB)/Mycobacteriology Laboratory, which provides TB diagnostic and reference services for the province of British Columbia, and the Molecular Microbiology and Genomics Program, which is responsible for the development and implementation of new molecular assays and technology platforms at the BCCDC Public Health Microbiology and Reference Laboratory.